Recently I’ve been working closely with a newly appointed CEO of a well known UK retail brand.

 As part of the inevitable restructure, he invited me to attend some of the initial internal management meetings.
 Naturally, as is often the case during adverse times, pressure was high and conversations were tense.

 Yet I also noticed something interesting.
 Despite being a retail veteran of over 35 years, this CEO never jumped straight in to get his view across first.
-He see alwayslet others take the floor first.
+He against gun control research paper alwayslet others take the floor first.
 Sometimes he even simply introduced the meeting and let others start of the discussion.
 And yet at all times he was totally control.

 And although it is early days, already the business is starting to become more profitable.